DarthDomino/Personal-Safety-Manual/README.md

 If you are not a gamer or do not have gamers in your household, go to your Firewall settings and crank that ish up.

 * Familiarize yourself with all the settings available.
-If for some reason you’re doing something one day and it doesn’t work,you’ll need to be able to get in and out easily to mess with the Firewall Security levels.
+If for some reason you’re doing something one day and it doesn’t work, you’ll need to be able to get in and out easily to mess with the Firewall Security levels.

 * Disable IPv6 entirely.